-- Individualized risk assessment of potential health emergencies; - A detailed plan to address the recipient's individualized evacuation needs, including a review of the recipient's individualized back-up plan, during geographical and natural disaster emergencies and all other potential emergency conditions: - Policies and procedures outlining the agency's implementation of emergency evacuation plans and the coordination of these plans with the local Office of Emergency Preparedness and Homeland Security; - Establishment of effective lines of communication and chain of command procedures;

-- Establishment of procedures for the dissemination of the emergency evacuation plan to recipients and support coordinators; and - Protocols outlining how and when direct service workers and recipients will be trained in the implementation of the emergency evacuation plan and postemergency procedures.
+- 1. Individualized risk assessment of potential health emergencies; - 2.
+A detailed plan to address the beneficiary's individualized evacuation needs, including a review of the beneficiary's individualized back-up plan, during geographical and natural disaster emergencies and all other potential emergency conditions; - 3.
+Policies and procedures outlining the agency's implementation of emergency evacuation plans and the coordination of these plans with the local Office of Emergency Preparedness and Homeland Security; - 4.
+Establishment of effective lines of communication and chain of command procedures; - 5.
+Establishment of procedures for the dissemination of the emergency evacuation plan to beneficiaries and support coordinators; and - 6.
+Protocols outlining how and when DSWs and beneficiaries will be trained in the implementation of the emergency evacuation plan and post-emergency procedures.

-Training for direct service workers and competency ensured must occur prior to the worker being solely responsible for the support of the recipient.
+Training for DSWs and verification of competency must occur prior to the worker being solely responsible for the support of the beneficiary.

-The recipient must be provided with regular, planned opportunities to practice the emergency evacuation response plan.
+The beneficiary must be provided with regular, planned opportunities to practice the emergency evacuation response plan.

-OCDD, support coordination agencies and direct service provider agencies are responsible for following the established emergency protocol before, during and after hurricanes or other natural disasters or events as outlined in the "Emergency Protocol for Tracking Location Before, During and After Hurricanes" document found in the OCDD Guidelines for Support Planning manual.
-(See Appendix D for Guidelines for Support Planning information.)
+OCDD, support coordination agencies, and direct service provider agencies are responsible for following the established emergency protocol before, during, and after hurricanes or other natural disasters or events as outlined in the "Emergency Protocol for Tracking Location Before, During and After Hurricanes" document found in the OCDD Guidelines for Support Planning manual.
+(See Appendix D for Guidelines for Support Planning information).